Email Marketing: The Definitive Guide

 Chapter 2:How to Build Your Email List

-In this chapter I’m going to show you exactly how to build your email list using strategies that are working right now (in 2019).
+In this chapter I’m going to show you exactly how to build your email list using strategies that are working right now.

 These are the same exact list building techniques that I used to grow my email list to 144,648 total subscribers.